Chris-plus-alphanumericgibberish/dnethack/README.md

 (ha. ha.)
 ______________
 __Known Bugs__

 SPFX_RAM: if the thrown target goes over a land mine and is killed, it gives an error message?
 Messed up some compile-time options.
 The game will not compile without TOURIST set, probably others.
+Memmory draining attacks will attempt to remove the memmory of objects or levels that the character doesn't know.
+This seems to be harmless.
+As such I have commented out the error message.

 Not bugs so much as incomplete features:
 -Most new monster attacks are coded solely for monster vs. player, not monster vs. monster or player vs. monster.